IIIF/discovery/source/api/harvest/0.1/index.md

 * For each `activity`, if `activity.endTime` is before `lastCrawl`, then terminate ;
 * Otherwise, if `activity.type` is `Update` or `Create`, then find the URI of the updated resource at `activity.target.id` (`target`) and apply the target resource algorithm.
 * Otherwise, if `activity.type` is `Delete`, then find the URI of the deleted resource at `activity.target.id` and remove it from the index.
+* Finally, find the URI of the previous page at `collection.prev.id` and apply the results of the page algorithm.

+__Target Resource Algorithm__

 Given the URI of a target resource (`target`), a conforming processor SHOULD: